microsoft/coyote/docs/ref/Microsoft.Coyote.Rewriting/SkipRewritingAttribute.md

 Attribute for declaring source code targets that must not be rewritten.

-Attribute for declaring source code targets that must not be rewritten.

 ```csharp
 [AttributeUsage(AttributeTargets.Class | AttributeTargets.Struct)]
 public sealed class SkipRewritingAttribute : Attribute